The manufacturers of epinephrine auto-injectors have extended their U.S. savings programs through 2017.

 People with food allergies need two of these auto-injectors with them at all times.
 For children, this might mean having more than one twin set.
 For example, the child may need to keep one set at school and one set at after-school care.
 Another set typically stays at home.
 For adults, two auto-injectors might be enough.

 Here are the updated savings card offers for epinephrine auto-injectors, as well as other ideas to try to save money on drug costs this year.
 Your final co-pay, if any, may vary depending on your insurance plan and the deductibles for your family.

-- EpiPen 2-Pak® – Mylan Specialty reported on August 25, 2016 that its My EpiPen Savings Card ™ will extend through Dec.
-31, 2016.
-The card can be used to reduce out-of-pocket expenses up to a maximum of $100 per EpiPen 2-Pak® carton.
-The card remains valid for up to three two-pack cartons per prescription, and may be used as many times as needed.
+- EpiPen 2-Pak® – Mylan Specialty reported on August 25, 2016 that its My EpiPen Savings Card ™ can be used to reduce out-of-pocket expenses up to a maximum of $300 per EpiPen 2-Pak® carton.
+The card remains valid for up to six two-pack per year.
 The card is available at epipen.com/copay.
 Expires Dec.
 31, 2017.
 If your family’s income is below a certain level and you have no prescription coverage, you can apply for free or reduced cost EpiPens.

 - Generic Epinephrine Auto-Injector – Lineage Therapeutics Inc.’s “$0 Co-Pay Savings Card” can reduce the amount of your out-of-pocket expense up to $100 per generic epinephrine auto-injector two-pack.
 Each savings card can be used for up to three two-packs per prescription.
 Visit https://webrebate.trialcard.co...n/EpinephrinePortal/ for details and savings card download.
 Note: Although this savings card does not expire, you must print out a new savings card for each prescription.
 Every time you access the webpage, the code on the savings card automatically changes.
 Each unique savings card is valid for just one use.

 Other possible money-saving options: